Last Update: March 28, 2017

 3. Password Protected

-Paladin's internal sites are password protected and available to Users who use Paladin tools, information, and services and advisors who are listed on the Registry website and advertise their services on the Registry website.
+Paladin’s internal sites are password protected and available to Users who are listed on the Registry website and list their services in the Paladin Directory.
 Users should not share their passwords with anyone.
 Paladin will never ask Users for their passwords in an unsolicited phone call or email.
 If Users use a computer which is accessible to others, they should remember to log out and close their browser window when leaving a Paladin website.

 4. Information Collection and Use